Nabilo0/whatsappNumber/README.md

 ## Overview

-WhatsApp Converter is a simple web application that allows users to generate WhatsApp links by entering a country code and phone number.
+WhatsApp Open Conversion is a simple web application that allows users to generate WhatsApp links by entering a country code and phone number.
 The purpose of this project is to facilitate the process of initiating WhatsApp conversations with specific contacts through a user-friendly interface.

 ## Features